synamalhan/ai-crop-optimizer/README.md

 3. **Get crop recommendations:**
     - Receive tailored crop suggestions based on the provided data.
     - View in-depth soil type analysis for informed decision-making.

-## Project Walkthrough
-Check out our comprehensive walkthrough video to see CropGenius in action: [[Walkthrough Video Link]](https://youtu.be/030IplDlcBU)

-## Join the Waitlist
-Be the first to access CropGenius when it goes live by joining our waitlist: [[Waitlist Link]](https://tally.so/r/mRLAbJ)

 ## Contributing
 We welcome contributions from the community!
 If you would like to contribute to CropGenius, please follow these steps: